Knee Pain Treatment

 - Surgery: Although not the favorite, knee replacement surgery is often undertaken even if initial signs of osteoarthritis or rheumatoid arthritis are detected.
 These are relatively hassle-free surgeries which go a long way in providing relief.
 However, you must follow the advice of the doctors thoroughly before opting for this.

 - Acupuncture: Acupuncture has gained a lot of popularity in the recent times.
 Based on ancient techniques, this involves gently needling the various pressure points to purify the system from within and reduce the joint pains.
 They have extremely health boosting properties and contribute to one’s overall well-being.
+If you wish to discuss about any specific problem, you can consult an Orthopaedics.

 Hip replacement surgery is a method wherein a defective hip joint is removed and replaced with an artificial hip joint.
 This procedure is only opted for after all the other treatments have failed to yield the desired effects.
 Hip replacement surgery removes damaged or diseased parts of a hip joint and replaces them with new, man-made parts.
 The goals of this surgery are to: